management

 Contact your local Illinois Department of Natural Resources wildlife biologist to request a removal permit and describe the type of damage.
 The biologist will contact you to set a date for an on-site inspection to document and verify the occurrence and extent of the deer damage.

-Deer removal permits will be issued only if other damage reduction techniques have been previously attempted without adequate damage reduction or are ongoing in conjunction with the removal permit.
+Deer Removal Permits will be issued only if other damage reduction techniques have been previously attempted without adequate damage reduction or are ongoing in conjunction with the removal permit.

 3) Deer Population Control Permits